Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

-For these analyses, ERP windows (epochs associated with each trial) of 800 ms after the participant heard each beep were extracted.
-Only the trials where the beeps sounded the same (standards) were used as there were more standards and the ERPs to the oddballs were different.
-The data was referenced to the average of the mastoids and a 200 ms period before stimulus onset was subtracted out from each each trial for baseline correction~\cite{Luck_2014}.
-There were approximately 330 trials per person and the data was sampled at 250 Hz, providing 200 samples per trial in the time domain.
+{\textbf{\underline{EEG data.}}} \RevisionText{Sixteen scalp electrodes, three electrooculogram (EOG), and two reference (left and right mastoids) were used for data collection.
+The full electrode montage was arranged in an approximately equidistant configuration to ensure uniform spatial sampling of the scalp potential field, thereby reducing spatial aliasing and improving the fidelity of topographic analyses~\cite{Oostenveld_Praamstra_2001} (see~\cite{Ganis_Kutas_Sereno_1996} for a comparison to the 10-20 layout).
+The subset (16 of 32) electrodes was used to shorten data collection time (under three hours).} For these analyses, ERP windows (epochs associated with each trial) of 800 ms after the participant heard each beep were extracted.
+Only the trials where the beeps sounded the same (standards) were used. \RevisionText{As the dataset was already small and and the ratio of standards to oddballs was about 70\% to 30\% per block, we selected the standard trials for analyses.
+The oddball trials were not included because there is significantly different cognitive processing in the ERP window related to making a response after the oddballs.} There were approximately 330 trials per person and the data was downsampled at 250 Hz, providing 200 samples per trial in the time domain.
 Binary classification labels were created based on each user's self-reported intensity for one VR sickness symptom (general discomfort from the SSQ).
 If participants reported any level of discomfort (score $>0)$, then the sample was labeled as ``sick," else it was ``non-sick."
 Binary classification was chosen instead of four-class because in the dataset only a subset of people felt discomfort (14 of 29), leaving few examples per class where the score $>$ 0.
 Therefore, the sick samples could not be further segmented into varying levels of sickness.